-No additional requirements exist except as provided in other sections of this plan approval including Section B (Plan Approval General Requirements).
+No additional requirements exist except as provided in other sections of this plan approval including Section B (Plan Approval General Requirements) and/or Section E (Source Group Restrictions).

-No additional testing requirements exist except as provided in other sections of this plan approval including Section B (Plan Approval General Requirements).
+No additional testing requirements exist except as provided in other sections of this plan approval including Section B (Plan Approval General Requirements) and/or Section E (Source Group Restrictions).